wolf81/Harptos/README.md

 let date1 = HarptosCalendar.getDateFor(year: 1322, month: 3, day: 5)
 let date2 = date1.instantByAdding(days: 1) as!
 HarptosDate
 assert((date1.day + 1) == date2.day)
 ```

+In the above example an immutable object `date1` is created and by calling the `instantByAdding(...)` method we create a new instant with a time that was based on the time of the `date1` object.

-Please note that since the `instantByAdding(...)` function returns an object conforming to `HarptosInstantProtocol`, one needs to typecast the Instant to the correct type.
-The casting is required because e.g. a day after 30 Hammer (a HarptosDate) the Midwinter festival (a HarptosFestival) occurs, which is not part of the Hammer month.
+Please note that since the `instantByAdding(...)` function returns an object conforming to `HarptosInstantProtocol`, one needs to typecast the `Instant` to read property values that are not available in the protocol.
+A `HarptosDate` contains a property `month`, but this property doesn't exist in `HarptosFestival`.
+When adding or removing time from an instant we could be dealing with objects of either type.

-I believe the typecasting should not be a problem most of the time.
-The way I intend to use the library myself is to create a start date and from then on just add seconds after every play turn.
-Only when needing to display the `HarptosInstant`, the typecasting could be useful, though possibly not required if the provided string conversions for festivals and dates are sufficient.

-I'm considering to allow consumers of the library to provide their own formatters for dates and festivals which could then be returned through the `description` property.
+For my own purposes I don't believe I'll need to typecast much, so I don't see this as a big issue.
+The way I imagine how I'll use this library is as follows:

+- At the start of the game I create a date that is appropriate for my setting.
+- Every time a user plays a turn, some seconds are added.
+- Only when displaying the current date somewhere in the screen, I might need to typecast, so I can show either `21 Hammer 1322 DR 14:05:22` or `Midwinter 1322 23:15:49`, depending on the casted type.

+If the conversion is a bit of a hassle, I would probably add some date formatter classes.